UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/planetevidence.rst

 This tutorial will provide instructions on using the nested sampling implementation to compute the evidence of a detection obtained with the KLIP-FM technique being a true point source or just residual noise along with posterior distributions of the source parameters.
 This module is useful for providing evidence in a Bayesian framework for a point source detection which by eye may appear uncertain.
 Planet Evidence runs MultiNest with the forward model (i.e. a planet is present at the guessed planet’s location) and with the null hypothesis (i.e. just noise at the guessed planet’s location).

+If you use PlanetEvidence module, please cite the corresponding article:

+Golomb, J. Rocha, G. et al, in preparation

 Requirements
 ------------